PierrickI3/DisconnectGhostCalls/README.md

 This tool is used to disconnect *Ghost Calls* (calls that might get stuck due to PureCloud failing to reach an edge).
 This tool should *ONLY* be used when absolutely required.

-> A `Ghost Call` is a call that is still active (showing as connected in PureCloud) while its edge is offline (disconnected from the network)
+> A `Ghost Call` is a call that is less than 24 hours old, not disconnected which last participant is on the selected offline (as seen by PureCloud) edge

 ![Screenshot](ScreenshotMainApp.jpg)